idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 ### Why did the 100% repro help?

-Made it clear github wasn't issuing certificates, and then I could debug why.
-TODO add more techincal version.
+Made it clear GitHub wasn't issuing certificates, and then I could debug why.
+TODO add more technical version.

 ### What was the actual setup.